[Iwate] Feel nostalgic! Travel back in time to the Meiji era with a retro walk around Morioka Station

 GOOGLE MAP

-If you get tired of walking, take a break and have a meal at a restaurant.
+If you get tired from walking, take a break and have a meal at a restaurant.
 Kokaido Taga, located in front of Iwate Prefectural and City Hall, is a long-established French restaurant with a classic atmosphere.
-It is also known that Nitobe Inazo used to pass there.
-Although more than 80 years have passed since the establishment, the interior of the store has remained unchanged since its founding.
-Although it is a famous restaurant, the chef's recommended lunch is around 1,300 yen, and the specialty hayashi rice is around 500 yen, so it's a reasonable price, so you can easily stop by.
+It is known that Nitobe Inazo once frequented it.
+Although it has been over 80 years since it opened, the interior of the restaurant has remained unchanged since its founding.
+Although it is a famous restaurant, the chef's recommended lunch is reasonably priced at around 1,300 yen, and the specialty hayashi rice is around 500 yen, making it a great place to stop by

 INFORMATION